mezantrop/ts-warp/README.md

 Note, Python 3 interpreter with `tkinter` support is required to run the GUI frontend.

+For the instuctions to build macOS app, read comments in [setup.py](gui/setup.py).

 ### Contacts

 Not so early stage of development, yet don't expect everything to work properly.
 If you have an idea, a question,